 When first searching generally online, links to suicide “post-vention” appear more readily than for prevention.
 However, there are some useful resources online, mostly created by Australian mental health organisations.

-2) That we can measure whether specific suicide prevention initiatives help.
+Assumption 2) We can measure whether specific suicide prevention initiatives help.

 In the previous post I discussed some types of initiatives, which I’ll summarise here:

 Examples of specific initiatives include: screening tests which assess people’s current level of suicidal feelings or their risk of suicide; environmental changes which reduce people’s access to lethal environments and means; and social reduction.
-Social reduction includes community programs; education about risk factors; resilience programs for at-risk people; in-school wellness programs; reducing the maximum amount of over-the-counter medications which can be purchased; reducing risk factors such as substance misuse and domestic violence; and influencing how the news reports on stories about suicide.
+Social reduction includes community programs; education about risk factors; resilience programs for at-risk people; in-school wellness programs; reducing the maximum purchasable amount of over-the-counter medications; reducing substance misuse and domestic violence; and influencing how the news reports on suicide.

 Means reduction is the most widely studied initiative so far.
 A research summary from the Action Alliance for Suicide Prevention discussed some examples of successful means reduction efforts.
 In the 1960’s, the most common suicide method in the UK was inhaling then-toxic domestic gas: a country-wide switch to a non-toxic gas dramatically reduced suicide rates.
 Similarly, Sri Lanka experienced fewer suicides after legislation prevented the sale of some commonly-used toxic pesticides.
 Other forms of means reduction such as barrier fences are thought to be helpful, but these are harder to get data on because they represent a much smaller proportion of suicides.

 Community programs are often overlooked by research, while widespread changes such as reducing substance misuse and domestic violence or influencing news reports are much harder to test in a controlled way.
 Finally, although screening tests have been studied to an extent, they are also limited.
 For ethical reasons, people who are severely ill or very vulnerable cannot usually be studied, so the most at-risk people cannot be included in research.
-In a summary of USA-based research on various suicide prevention initiatives, screening tests could identify people who were at-risk but also picked up thousands of times more false positives.
-For example, if a test could identify ten people who were at high risk of attempting suicide, it might also wrongly say that 3000 other people were at-risk.
-These large numbers of potentially-at-risk results can hide who actually is at risk.
+In a summary of USA-based research on various suicide prevention initiatives, screening tests could identify people who were at-risk but at the cost of picking up thousands of times more false positives.
+For example, if a test could identify ten people who were at high risk of attempting suicide, it might also wrongly say categorise 3000 other people as high-risk.
+These large results can hide who actually is at risk.

 Also, none of the included studies could test the larger question of whether screening in primary care (at a GP/family doctor) reduced actual death rates.
 So the biggest piece of that puzzle is still unclear.

-3) That we can accurately understand who is likely to be suicidal, to better target services
+Assumption 3) We can accurately understand who is likely to be suicidal, to better target services

 Unfortunately, predicting who may become suicidal isn’t feasible yet.